-Fire hydrants must be installed in subdivisions so that all residential property will comply with the requirements of the applicable fire prevention code.
+Fire hydrants will must be installed in subdivisions so that all residential property will meet-comply with the requirements of the county-applicable fire prevention code, if the county continues to provide fire and rescue services to the city, or the fire prevention code of the city should the city create its own fire department.
 The location of fire hydrants must be reviewed and approved by the public works director.
 Additional fire hydrant locations may be required to ensure water quality and air release standards.